Who Is Ben Carson?

 Both Carson and his brother experienced difficulty in school.
-Ben fell to the bottom of his class and became the object of ridicule by his classmates.
+Carson fell to the bottom of his class and became the object of ridicule by his classmates.
 Determined to turn her sons around, Sonya limited their TV time to a few select programs and refused to let them go outside to play until they had finished their homework.

 She required them to read two library books a week and give her written reports, even though with her poor education, she could barely read them.
-At first, Ben resented the strict regimen, but after several weeks, he began to find enjoyment in reading, discovering he could go anyplace, be anybody and do anything between the covers of a book.
+At first, Carson resented the strict regimen, but after several weeks, he began to find enjoyment in reading, discovering he could go anyplace, be anybody and do anything between the covers of a book.

-Ben began to learn how to use his imagination and found it more enjoyable than watching television.
+Carson began to learn how to use his imagination and found it more enjoyable than watching television.
 This attraction to reading soon led to a strong desire to learn more.
 Carson read literature about all types of subjects, seeing himself as the central character of what he was reading, even if it was a technical book or an encyclopedia.

 Carson would later say that he began to view his prospects differently, that he could become the scientist or physician he had dreamed about, and thus, he cultivated an academic focus.
 A fifth grade science teacher was one of the first to encourage Carson's interests in lab work after he was the only student able to identify an obsidian rock sample brought to school.